 The internship program is open to college and graduate students and recent graduates.
 The internship is offered on a volunteer basis.
 Students desiring academic credit for their internship must arrange for it themselves with their academic institution.
 To correspond with class or work, interns can arrange flexible schedules.
 However, some nights and weekend hours may be required during special events.

-We discourage high school students from applying for our summer internship programs.
-The summer internships are geared to students with at least one, preferably two, years of academic experience at the college level due to the specialized nature of museum work.
-However, we offer 1-2 positions for high school students each Fall on a first-come, first-served basis.
-Interested students/teachers must inquire about this opportunity in the Spring or Summer prior to the Fall internship to increase a student's chance of being placed in one of these spots.
+We discourage high school students from applying for our internship programs.
+The internships are geared to students with at least one, preferably two, years of academic experience at the college level due to the specialized nature of museum work.

-Internships for Summer of 2017 are part-time, volunteer positions and will be offered in the FWMoA Curatorial department .
-The approximate internship period is 8 weeks, beginning in June and concluding in July.
+Internships for Spring of 2018 are part-time, volunteer positions and will be offered in the FWMoA Curatorial department and Education department.
+The approximate internship period is 8 weeks, beginning in January and concluding in April 2018.
 The internship period may be customized depending on the selected intern's schedule.

 The Curatorial/Collections Internship provides a general overview of the curatorial department, which handles the stewardship of the permanent collection.
 Additionally, the curatorial department handles design and installation of permanent and temporary exhibits.
 There are many components to the curatorial department that work together to produce high quality exhibitions, on a continually rotating schedule.
 As a result, this internship will allow the student to explore many responsibilities in the department.
 This will range from handling artwork to researching the permanent collection, and assisting with exhibitions.

 For further internship information, contact Elizabeth Kilmer at firstname.lastname@example.org, or 260.422.6467.